arc42/quality.arc42.org-site/_pages/30-quality-requirements.md

 <span style="color: var(--req-text-color)" markdown="1">
 _quality requirements_
 </span>
-by the properties they are related to, with
+sorted by the properties they are related to, with
 <span style="color: var(--blue-text-color)">
 related qualities
 </span>